Triplemanía II-A

-Triplemanía II-A was a major lucha libre, or professional wrestling event Asistencia Asesoría y Administración (AAA) that took place at the Aguascalientes baseball stadium on April 26, 1994.
+Triplemanía II-A was a major professional wrestling event Asistencia Asesoría y Administración (AAA) that took place at the Aguascalientes baseball stadium on April 26, 1994.
 The show was the first of three Triplemanía II shows held in 1994 with two subsequent shows held in May.
 1994 was the first year AAA held multiple Triplemanía shows in a year, a tradition they would continue through 1997, after which Triplemanía became a single annual event.
 The annual Triplemanía show(s) are AAA's biggest show of the year, serving as the culmination of major storylines and feature wrestlers from all over the world competing in what has been described as AAA's version of WrestleMania or their Super Bowl event.
+The event aired on May 22, 1994 and May 29, 1994 in two parts as episodes of AAA's weekly television program Sin Límite.

 In the main event of the first Triplemanía II show was a Lucha de Apuestas, or bet match, where both Heavy Metal and Jerry Estrada "bet" their hair on the outcome of the match.
 The main event originally ended in a disqualification loss for Heavy Metal, which seemed like he was going to be shaved bald.
 Moments later AAA owner and booker Antonio Peña came to ringside and restarted the match, with Heavy Metal winning the match and the hair of Jerry Estrada.
 On the under-card the team known as Los Payasos (Spanish for "The Clowns"; Coco Rojo, Coco Verde and Coco Amarillo) defeated Los Hermanos Dinamita (Cien Caras, Máscara Año 2000 and Universo 2000) to win the Mexican National Trios Championship.
 The show featured six additional matches with AAA wrestlers as well as the Japanese Tiger Mask III from New Japan Pro-Wrestling.